sfepy/sfepy/doc/developer_guide.rst

 Notes on commits and patches
 """"""""""""""""""""""""""""
 - Follow our `style guide <http://code.google.com/p/sfepy/wiki/CodingStyle>`_.
+- Do not use lines longer than 79 characters (exception: tables of values, e.g. quadratures).
+- Write descriptive docstrings in correct style, see :ref:`docstrings`.
 - There should be one patch for one topic - do not mix unrelated things in one patch.
 For example, when you add a new function, then notice a typo in docstring in a nearby function and correct it, create two patches: one fixing